ivnKuz/CryptoCompare/ReadMe.txt

-// Live server required to run because of some chrome policies with http, or I still havent figured out how to run localy just by clicking on html.
+// Live server required to run, used VS code live server.